Coarse assembly maps: Motives and the universal local homology theory

 \section{Motives and the universal local homology theory}

+In this section we construct the universal closed and open local homology theories.
+We will write out the details for the closed case.
+The open case is completely analogous and is obtained by replacing the word ``closed'' by the word ``open'' at the appropriate places.

-In this section we construct the universal local homology theory.
-The construction here is completely analogous to the construction of the universal coarse homology theory carried out in \cite[Sec.~3 \& 4]{buen}.
+The construction of the universal local homology theories is completely analogous to the construction of the universal coarse homology theory carried out in \cite[Sec.~3 \& 4]{buen}.
 We keep the present section as short as possible and refer to \cite{buen} for more background and references to the $\infty$-category literature.